NIFK14026U Entrepreneurship and Innovation

 - Exam registration requirements

 The student must submit and have approved a project report outlining a business plan.
-The project report is intended to be based on group work.
+The project report should be based on group work.

 - Marking scale